duplxey/postgres-post/README.md

 }
 ```

-Don't forget about the imports:
+Don't forget about the imports at the top of the file:

 ```jsx
 import {useContext} from "react";